leralys/emma-project/docs/database-setup.md

 1. Go to [Neon Console](https://console.neon.tech)
 2. Create a new project
+3. Create a development branch (e.g., "development")
+   - Click **Branches** → **Create Branch**
+   - Name it "development" (or your preferred name)
+   - This gives you a safe environment to test migrations
-3. Copy your connection strings
+4. Copy the development branch connection strings for local development

 ### 2. Configure Environment Variables